-The current tuition and fees are posted for the 2018-19 school year.
-Tuition costs are based on the first class of enrollment for that academic year.2018/2019 Tuition Fees
+The current tuition and fees are posted for the 2018-19 and 2019-20 school years.
+Tuition costs are based on the first class of enrollment for that academic year.

 Federal Student Aid (FSA)